Code-Institute-Submissions/vocab_journal/README.md

-    -   Upon user login, the user’s username will be stored in the session, in the case of the session expiring the user will be redirected to the index template with a customised flash message, letting them know that their session expired.
+    -   Upon user login, the user’s username will be stored in the session, in the case of the session expiring the user will be redirected to the index template with a customised flash message, letting them know that their session has expired.
 This also restricts the users to access the templates when not logged in.

 -   Session “KeyError”